 You may submit an abstract that has been previously presented prior to June 5, as long as it has not been accepted for publication as a manuscript prior to June 5.

-IMPORTANT: If your abstract is accepted for presentation, it will be under embargo according the ACR Embargo Policy until November 4 at 4:30 PM PT.
-Acceptance and rejection notifications will be sent by late August.
+IMPORTANT: If your abstract is accepted for presentation, it will be under embargo via the ACR Embargo Policy until October 20 at 4:30 PM CT.
+Acceptance and rejection notifications will be distributed by late August.

 Can I submit my research if it has already been published somewhere else?

-An abstract is ineligible for consideration if it reports work that has been accepted for publication as a manuscript (e.g., full-length article, brief report, case report, concise communication, letter to the editor, etc.) prior to the ACR/ARHP submission deadline of June 19 at noon ET.
+An abstract is ineligible for consideration if it reports work that has been accepted for publication as a manuscript (e.g., full-length article, brief report, case report, concise communication or letter to the editor, etc.) prior to the ACR/ARHP submission deadline of June 5, 2018 at noon ET.

-I want to submit as POSTER ONLY or PAPER ONLY, how should I indicate this on my submission?
+I want to submit as POSTER ONLY or ORAL PRESENTATION ONLY, how should I indicate this on my submission?

 All abstracts are considered for either oral presentation or poster presentation.
-There is no option to request consideration of your abstract for only an oral presentation.
+There is no option to request consideration of your abstract for oral presentation only.
 However, if your abstract can only be presented as a poster, please check the appropriate box in the “Abstract Title” section during online submission.
 IMPORTANT: As English is the designated language for the meeting, the presenting author is required to speak English when presenting.

 Is there a maximum length for abstract text?

-Abstract character limit is 2,750 characters, which excludes the title, names of authors/coauthors, authors’ affiliations, spacing, and disclosures.
-If you include references in your abstract, they will be included in the character count.
-Abstracts exceeding the character limit will be considered “incomplete”.
+The abstract character limit is 2,750 characters, which excludes the title, names of authors/coauthors, authors’ affiliations, spacing, and disclosures.
+If you include references, they will be included in the character count.
+Abstracts that exceed the character limit will be considered “incomplete”.
 Abstracts marked “incomplete” at the close of the submission deadline will be ineligible for consideration.